nodis-com-br/vault-k8s-secrets-engine/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details. <https://github.com/nodis-com-br/vault-k8s-secrets-engine/blob/master/lgpl-3.0.txt>.
+See the GNU Lesser General Public License for more details: [lgpl-3.0](https://github.com/nodis-com-br/vault-k8s-secrets-engine/blob/master/lgpl-3.0.txt).